tbookra/doris-pizza-app/README.md

 # Getting Started with the Pizza app App

-clone the repo from github repository open a new terminal on the root of the project write "npm i" write "npm run build"
+clone the repo from github repository at "https://github.com/tbookra/doris-pizza-app" open a new terminal on the root of the project write "npm i" write "npm run build"